 Spice powders will lose their potency after 6 months, you will need to replace them every 6 months.
 Whole spices can last for upto a year.
 I highly recommend making a small batch of freshly ground spice powders and spice blends- that lasts you a couple of weeks or so - rather than keep a large batch for months on end.

-Where can I buy spices?
+Where can I buy Indian spices?

 Indian spices and fresh herbs are available at your local Asian grocery store.
 You can also buy them online on Amazon.com.